 Also Read: Fine Arts Courses

-Origins & Evolution of Indian Art
+Brief History of Indian Art

-The origins of Indian Art find their way back in the roots of the civilization.
+The origins of Indian Art find their way back in the roots of civilization.
 It was when the Indus Valley Civilization reached its peak that most Indian art forms are believed to be originated.
 To help you understand the history of Indian Art through different periods, we have curated a comprehensive table listing down the varied forms found during these times.

 |Period||Indian Art Forms|